TWO-STROKE TUESDAY | WE RIDE RICKY CARMICHAEL’S 1999 SPLITFIRE PRO CIRCUIT KX125

 Unlike most National Champions’ bikes Ricky Carmichael’s set-up is relatively friendly: his bars aren’t beyond the norm of local riders; his pedals are set in a neutral position; his suspension, while stout, actually absorbs bumps instead of pulverizing them; and his brakes are strong, but not touchy.

 Of the three Team USA bikes of 1999 (Doug Henry’s YZ400, John Dowd’s YZ250, RC’s KX125) Carmichael’s KX bristles with the trickest potpourri of parts.
 It could be because the stock KX125 needs more help, but it’s probably because Pro Circuit leaves nothing to chance.
-They test each component, try to improve it and then redesign to beat the new part.
+They test each component, try to improve it and then redesign it to beat the new part.
 Part works bike, part R&D machine and part home brew, Carmichael’s KX125 is the epitome of the modern works bike.